exosite/ElectricImp_Exosite_Integration/README.md

 | -- | -- | -- | -- |
 | table | table object | yes | Table to be written to data\_in.
 Each key should match a channel identifier in the config\_io |

-For more information on data_in and config_io, checkout the [ExoSense Documentation](https://exosense.readme.io/docs/channel-configuration)
+For more information on data_in and config_io, checkout the [ExoSense Documentation on Channel Configuration](https://exosense.readme.io/docs/channel-configuration)

 **Example Usage**
 ```